English understatement: Culture

-Better documented is the cross-cultural miscommunication between British and American military personnel in the Battle of the Imjin River, Korean War.
-In April 1951, 650 British fighting men – soldiers and officers from the 1st Battalion, the Gloucestershire Regiment – were deployed on the most important crossing on the Imjin River to block the traditional invasion route to Seoul.
-The Chinese had sent an entire division – 10,000 men – against the isolated Glosters in a major offensive to take the whole Korean peninsula, and the small force was gradually surrounded and overwhelmed.
-After two days' fighting, an American, Major General Robert H. Soule, asked the British brigadier, Thomas Brodie: "How are the Glosters doing?"
-The brigadier, with English understatement, replied: "A bit sticky, things are pretty sticky down there."
-To American ears, this did not sound desperate, and so he ordered them to stand fast.
+Better documented is the cross-cultural miscommunication between British and American personnel at the Battle of the Imjin River during the Korean War.
+In April 1951, 650 British troops of the Gloucestershire Regiment were deployed on the most important crossing on the Imjin River to block the traditional invasion route to Seoul.
+The Chinese People's Volunteer Army had sent an entire division of 10,000 men against the isolated British troops in a major offensive to take the whole Korean peninsula, and the defenders were gradually surrounded and overwhelmed.
+After two days of fighting, American Major General Robert H. Soule asked British Brigadier Thomas Brodie: "How are the Glosters doing?"
+Brodie, with English understatement, replied: "A bit sticky, things are pretty sticky down there."
+To Soule, this did not sound desperate, and so he ordered them to stand fast.
 The surviving Glosters were rescued by a column of tanks; they escaped under fire, sitting on the decks of the tanks.

 In November 1963, as The Beatles were becoming a cultural phenomenon in Britain but were still unknown to the Americans, a photo appeared in the British press showing John Lennon, Paul McCartney, and George Harrison playing Rickenbacker guitars.
 Rickenbacker's London distributor, his "urgency cloaked in British understatement," wrote to the company's California headquarters, "This shows both the Rickenbacker's (sic) used by the group I mentioned to you.
 We'll need samples of both these models, please."

 During the Kuala Lumpur–Perth leg of British Airways Flight 9 on 24 June 1982, volcanic ash caused all four engines of the Boeing 747 aircraft to fail.
 Although pressed for time as the aircraft rapidly lost altitude, Captain Eric Moody still managed to make an announcement to the passengers: "Ladies and Gentlemen, this is your Captain speaking.
 We have a small problem.
 All four engines have stopped.
 We are doing our damnedest to get them going again.
 I trust you are not in too much distress."